payara/Payara-Community-Documentation/documentation/core-documentation/javamail.md

 ![](/assets/admin-console-javamail-location.png)

-In this instance, emails will be sent from the address `example@example.com` using the `SMTP` protocol to send mail, and `IMAP` to store mail.
+Emails will be sent with a return address of `example@example.com`, using `SMTP` to send mail and `IMAP` to retrieve mail.
 With the current implementation of the JavaMail API there is no alternative transport protocol provided by default, though as an alternative to the default store protocol of `imap`, `pop3` is available.
 All protocols entered also have their associated protocol class which can be modified; more details on [the JavaMail API can be found on java.net](https://javamail.java.net/nonav/docs/api/overview-summary.html).

 Typically, when setting up `SMTP` access three additional properties must be specified in the Additional Properties table: enabling startTLS, enabling authentication, and the password.
 These allow for extra security when sending emails and will not always be required - check with your email provider for their specific configuration.